Homily for the17th Sunday of Ordinary Time

 Matt 13: 44-52

-“The kingdom of heaven may be compared to a man who sowed good seed in his field” (Matt 13: 24).
+“The kingdom of heaven is like a treasure buried in a field” (Matt 13: 44).

 I’d like to focus on the finders’ actions.
 I suppose that in the 1st parable the fellow is a tenant farmer.
 Both the farmer and the merchant act quickly and decisively.
 They’ve found something that they believe they must secure for themselves at once, lest anyone else make the same discovery and beat them to the prize.

 Part of their decisiveness involves risk.
 The farmer and the merchant both sell all their other valuables in order to raise the necessary cash.
 The farmer runs the risk of an eventual lawsuit from the previous owner of the field—in Palestinian village life his sudden wealth would be no secret; while the merchant risks a collapse in the pearl market—and there were no government bailouts in Jesus’ time.

 Finally, the farmer experiences joy in his find.
 We may assume that the merchant does too.
 Who wouldn’t be happy to have to have sudden wealth land in his lap?
 The farmer’s discovery promises him and his family security for the future and a place in society.

 Jesus, of course, uses parables to make a point about God’s kingdom.
 If his point is, indeed, what the finders do, his point would urge decisive action, risk, and joy.